-Submission and Review of the Self-Study Report: The unit submits its self-study report on a CD and in a three-ring or similar loose binder to the Council’s executive director by September 1 of the academic year in which the site visit is to be made, or three months before the visit, whichever is later.
+Submission and Review of the Self-Study Report: The unit submits its self-study report to the Council’s executive director by September 1 of the academic year in which the site visit is to be made, or three months before the visit, whichever is later.
 The executive director will review the report to determine whether it provides a satisfactory foundation for the site visit.
 Occasionally, that examination will identify large inadequacies.
 The executive director has the authority to postpone or cancel an accrediting visit if the self-study is not of sufficient quality for the team to evaluate a unit.
 In other cases, the executive director may ask that additional information be supplied for the site visit team.
 The executive director also may cancel an accrediting visit if the unit misses its self-study deadline.
 After determining that the self-study report provides a satisfactory foundation, the executive director will notify the unit to send copies to the chair and members of the visiting team.

 It is the responsibility of the unit to inform the Council of significant changes that occur between the submission of the self-study and the visit or between the visit and the Committee and Council meetings.